fikret-kaya/employeeManagement/README.md

 	- /fetch/{employeeId}  : fetch employee details with given id
 	- /update (POST)		: update the status of the given employee (id)

-Notes:
-	- Tests for service and controller layers are included
-	- Git is used